MicrosoftDocs/architecture-center/docs/reference-architectures/sharepoint/index-content.md

 Consider using the [Azure Monitor][az-monitor] to Analyze and optimize the performance of your infrastructure, Monitor and diagnose networking issues without logging into your virtual machines.

-For more information, see the DevOps section in [Azure Architecture Framework][AAF-devops].
+For more information, see the DevOps section in [Azure Well-Architected Framework][AAF-devops].

-## Next Steps
+## Next steps

-For more information about the individual pieces of a solution architecture, see the following topics:
+For more information about the individual pieces of the solution architecture, see the following topics:

 - [Availability Sets](/azure/virtual-machines/windows/manage-availability)
 - [Azure VPN Gateway](/azure/vpn-gateway/vpn-gateway-about-vpngateways)